qusers/qgui/README.md

 *n-butane.pdb* file go to File/Change workdir and make sure to select the folder holding your n-butane pdb file.

-Now you can proceed to load your PDB file by clicking on Load and Browse to the folder where your file is located.
+Now you can proceed to load your PDB file by clicking on Load, and Browse to the folder where your file is located.

-Once loaded you will want to generate parameters for you ligand, go to Prepare/Parameters, select the atoms in your pdb file and select a force-field.
+Once loaded you will want to generate parameters for you ligand.
+Go to Prepare/Parameters, select the atoms in your pdb file and select a force-field.
 Then click on Run.
 If succesful a new window will pop-up telling you that a library file with a corresponding pdb, and parameter file has been generated.

+Now go back to File/Setttings and load the LIG.lib library file and the QOPLS2001_LIG.prm parameter file which have just been generated.
+**Qgui** takes care of assembling a new parameter file which merges the oplsaa parameters and the newly generated ligand parameters into a new file called merged.prm.
+You must always check that file to make sure that the parameter assignment makes chemical sense.

 Now you can generate a topology file.
-Go to Prepare/Topology, make sure all options are as you want them, for example, TIP3 water model or SPC.
-Click on write and then click on Run.
+Go to Prepare/Topology, make sure all options are as you want them, for example, TIP3 water model or SPC, etc. Click on Write and then click on Run.

 Now you are ready to run simulations.